180702IH/DBMS-research-project/README.md

 # DBMS-research-project
-This is a reverse engineering of relational databases lab oriented project done under Prof R.Gururaj.
+This is an ongoing reverse engineering of relational databases lab oriented project under Prof R.Gururaj.